mlovera/mlovera/README.md

 - 👋 Hi, I’m @mlovera Software Engineer at Tagshelf.
 - 👀 I’m interested in software engineering, solving problems.
-- 🌱 I’m currently learning about multi-services: kubernetes, docker, kafka, redis, job scheduling libraries and multi-threading, Azure, GCP.
+- 🌱 I’m currently learning about data science and machine learning.
 - 💞️ I’m looking to collaborate on meaningful projects.
 - 📫 How to reach me: [linkedin](https://do.linkedin.com/in/manaseslovera).
 - ⚡ Fun fact: I was an actor as a kid and participated in a movie, ads and short films.